-The Earl of CLANRICARDE, soon after the meeting of

-the House, rose and said:-

-"My lords, I think it my duty to inform your lordships of the contents of a telegraphic despatch which I received half-an-hour ago from her Majesty's Minister influenza.'
+Earl of CLANRICARDE, soon after the meeting of use, rose and said :--- v lords, I think it my duty to inform your lordf the contents of a telegraphic despatch which I d half-an-hour ago from her Majesty's Minister Hague:

-"The Emperor of Russia died this morning between twelve and one o'clock, of apoplexy, after an attack of
+he Emperor of Russia died this morning between and one o'clock, of apoplexy, after an attack of za.

-"I have also, my lords, received a despatch from Berlin, also informing me of the death of the Emperor of Russia.
-An hour before this despatch arrived, I received an account from Lord John Russell, who is at Berlin, stating that the Emperor of Russia was at the point of death, and that he had already taken leave of his family.
-I apprehend, said his lordship, although this event occurred at so late a time as between twelve add one this morning, there can be no doubt of the authenticity of the information."
+have also, my lords, received a despatch from also informing me of the death of the Emperor ia.
+An hour before this despatch arrived, I rean account from Lord John Russell, who is at stating that the Emperor of Russia was at the f death, and that he had already taken leave of ily.
+I apprehend, said his lordship, although ent occurred at so late a time as between twelve this morning, there can be no doubt of the auity of the information.'

-He then appealed to Lord Lyndhurst to postpone his motion on the subject of our relations with Prussia, to which the noble and learned lord assented.
+hen appealed to Lord Lyndhurst to postpone his on the subject of our relations with Prussia, to the noble and learned lord assented.

-THE CAVALRY CHARGE AT BALAKLAVA.
-The Earl of Lucan (who appeared for the first time in the House), stated that immediately on his arrival in this country from the Crimea, he had taken steps to demand that his conduct with reference to the cavalry charge at Balaklava, should be investigated by a Court Martial.
-He should not now, do more than read the correspondence which had taken place between himself, the Duke of Newcastle, Lord Hardinge, and Lord Raglan.
-The principal letter was that which has appeared in the papers, and in which he defends himself against Lord Paclary's charge of a missengentian of the against Lord Raglan's charge of a misconception of the orders given him.
-The other letters merely showed that he had declined to withdraw that letter, and that consequently he had been removed from his command.
-No discussion took place on the subject.
+HE CAVALRY CHARGE AT BALAKLAVA.

+Earl of LUGAN (who appeared for the first time House), stated that immediately on his arrival in intry from the Crimea, he had taken steps to I that his conduct with reference to the cavalry at Balaklava, should be investigated by a Court He should not now, do more than read the ondence which had taken place between himself, ike of Newcastle, Lord Hardinge, and Lord

+The principal letter was that which has apin the papers, and in which he defends himself Lord Raglan's charge of a misconception of the given him.
+The other letters merely showed that declined to withdraw that letter, and that conly he had been removed from his command.
+No

 (By Continental Telegraph.)
 Berlin, Thursday Night.